TomasSirotek/AuthAPI/README.md

 # Simple REST API
 📚 Practice | Docker | .NET 6 | DAPPER

+This project is my practice repository to get familiar with .net 6 and C# Goal of this repo is to spend time on the code and lear how to write efficient code and how to work with variaty different databases.
+I wanted to implement JWT token auth where generated token can be used as bearer token for role-based end-points.
+Learning objective was to learn SQL Database / code seperation / clean architecture

 <!-- TABLE OF CONTENTS -->
 <details open="open">
   <summary><h2 style="display: inline-block">Table of Contents</h2></summary>